New Taipei Kings

 New Taipei Kings (新北國王) are a Taiwanese professional basketball team based in New Taipei City.
-They have competed in the Taiwan Professional Basketball League (TPBL) and play their home games at the Xinzhuang Gymnasium and University of Taipei, Tian-Mu Campus Gymnasium.
+They have competed in the Taiwan Professional Basketball League (TPBL) and play their home games at the Xinzhuang Gymnasium.
 The Kings joined the P. League+ since the 2021–22 season, and became one of the seven teams of the inaugural TPBL season.
 The Kings also participated in the East Asia Super League (EASL) since the 2023–24 season and Basketball Champions League Asia (BCL Asia) since 2025.

 Franchise history

 On July 9, 2024, the New Taipei Kings announced to join the Taiwan Professional Basketball League (TPBL).

-On June 29, 2025, the New Taipei Kings defeated the Kaohsiung Aquas, 4–3, winning the 2024–25 season championship.
+On January 22, 2025, the New Taipei Kings were invited to participate in 2025 Basketball Champions League Asia – East.
+On June 29, the New Taipei Kings defeated the Kaohsiung Aquas, 4–3, winning the 2024–25 season championship.
 On July 24, the New Taipei Kings were invited to participate in 2025–26 East Asia Super League.

+On February 18, 2026, the New Taipei Kings were invited to participate in 2026 Basketball Champions League Asia – East.